BitGo/advanced-wallets/README.md

 ### Run Containers

-For local development, you'll need to run both the Advanced Wallet Manager and Master Express containers:
+For local development, you must run both the Advanced Wallet Manager and the Master Express containers:

 ```bash
 # Start Advanced Wallet Manager container